nmc-cafes/duet-tools/docs/how-to-guides.md

 ) #2D array of grass and litter separated_density = calibrated_duet.to_numpy(
     fuel_type="separated", fuel_parameter="height
-) #3D array where grass is z-layer 0 and litter is z-layer 1
+) #3D array where grass is z-layer 0, coniferous litter is z-layer 1, and deciduous litter is z-layer 2
 ```

 ### How to export quicfire .dat files from calibrated DUET outputs